algorithmiaio/dev-center/_pages/event-flows/azure-eh.md

 #### Modify, build, and publish the algorithm

-Click the **Dependencies** button and add the Azure Event Hubs library, which Algorithmia will pull down automatically from PyPI when the algorithm is built.
+Click the **Dependencies** button and add the Azure Event Hubs package, which Algorithmia will pull down automatically from PyPI when the algorithm is built.
 (If developing locally, you'll add this to the `requirements.txt` file.)

 ```
 algorithmia>=1.0.0,<2.0